Fly Host Computer Installation and Usage Guide

 1. Shutdown Procedure

-- Always perform a normal shutdown via system commands
+- Always perform a normal shutdown using system commands.

-- Never disconnect the power directly, to avoid system damage
+- Do not disconnect the power directly, as this may damage the system.

 - The system supports two update methods:

-- Online Update: Automatically completed in the system background
+- Online Update: Completed automatically in the system background.

-- Manual Update: Download the update package locally and upload/install it via the system interface
+- Manual Update: Download the update package locally, then upload and install it through the system interface.

-- Please note that the traditional FAST system full-disk burning upgrade method still applies
+- Note that the traditional FAST system full-disk flashing upgrade method is still applicable.

 3. Configuration Backup

-- Regularly back up your printer configuration files to local storage devices
+- Regularly back up your printer configuration files to a local storage device.

-- Avoid configuration loss due to system issues
+- This prevents configuration loss due to system issues.

 4. Power Management